-A. The Issuer hereby replaces the English language version of the sub-section of the Base Prospectus entitled "C. Summary of the Description of UBS AG" which is part of the English language version of the section of the Base Prospectus entitled "Summary of the Programme" with the following text in its entirety:
+A. The Issuer hereby replaces the English language version of the sub-section of the Base Prospectus entitled "Who is the Issuer?" which is part of the English language version of the section of the Base Prospectus entitled "Summary of the Programme (English Version)" with the following text in its entirety: